Agents

 name

-is 'CTF Agent'.instructions
+is 'CTF Agent')instructions

-: which LLM to use, and optionalmodel_settings
+: Which LLM to use, with optionalmodel_settings

-to configure their parameters like temperature, top_p, etc.tools
+to configure parameters like temperature, top_p, etc.tools

-: Tools that the agent can use to achieve its tasks.handoffs
+: Tools that the agent can use to achieve its taskshandoffs

 Example: one_tool_agent.py